-In a heavy, ovenproof pot, heat the oil over medium-high heat and add the onions and garlic.
+In a heavy, ovenproof pot, heat oil over medium-high heat and add onions and garlic.
 Cook for 2 minutes.
-Stir in the celery, red pepper, chiles and Creole Seasoning.
-Stir and cook for 2 to 3 minutes more or until the vegetables begin to brown.
+Stir in celery, peppers, chiles and Creole Seasoning.
+Stir and cook for 2 to 3 minutes more or until vegetables begin to brown.

-Add the chicken and sausage and cook until the chicken lightly browns.
+Add chicken and sausage and cook until chicken lightly browns.
 (It doesn't have to be done all the way through — that will happen in the oven.)

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on February 19, 2011.

 ABOUT OUR CHEF: Lynne Vea

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.